 Credit where credit is due.
 One of the most important inspirations for Play the Past comes from directly ProfHacker.
 You can see the fingerprints of ProfHacker all over Play the Past.
 From the way we do business behind the scenes to our commenting and community policy (which is pretty much shamelessly lifted verbatim from ProfHacker).
-This is no great surprise as Ethan Watrall (Play the Past’s editor) was in the first batch of ProfHacker writers.
+This is no great surprise as Ethan Watrall (Play the Past’s founding editor) was in the first batch of ProfHacker writers.
 In this regard, we are extremely grateful to ProfHacker – and particularly ProfHacker’s two Editors: George H. Williams (@georgeonline on Twitter) and Jason B. Jones (@jbj on Twitter).

 Interested in Contributing?